-Well, Saturday, at 5:00 in the morning, when the alarm ringed I watched outside and it was to dark (pretty obvious…).
+Well, Saturday, at 5:00 in the morning, when the alarm ringed I looked outside and it was to dark (pretty obvious…).
 So I checked the route and I saw that I would do around 2,5 hours on foot to the location.
 I started to think about how much of that is actually through forest, and…

-At some red lights, you stay so much, that you can actually get artistic.
+In Vigo, at some red lights, you stay so much, that you can actually get artistic.